Higher limits over the fusion orbit category: Fusion Bredon cohomology

 \subsection{Hypercohomology spectral sequence}

 There are two hypercohomology spectral sequences converging to the Bredon cohomology of a $G$-space introduced by Symonds \cite[p.
 279]{Symonds}.
-It is easy to see that these spectral sequences exist also for the fusion Bredon cohomology.
+We show in this section that these spectral sequences exist also for the fusion Bredon cohomology.
+Throughout this section, $\bO_{\cC} (G)$ denotes either $\cO _{\cC} (G)$ or $\overline \cF _{\cC} (G)$.
+For a $G$-CW-complex $X$, $X ^?$ denotes either $X ^?$ or $C_G(?)\backslash X^?$ depending on the category $\bO_\cC (G)$.